jian-projects/emotrans/README.md

 python run_emotrans.py
 ```

-3. We re-write the code and thus lose the checkpoints, the performance can be easily reproduction with our provided code and hyper-parameters.
+3. We have re-written the code and thus lose the checkpoints, the performance can be easily reproduction with our provided code and hyper-parameters.

 ## Citation

-If you find Uni-MoE useful for your research and applications, please cite using this BibTeX:
+If you find it is useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @inproceedings{2024.erc.emotrans,
   author={Zhongquan Jian and Ante Wang and Jinsong Su and Junfeng Yao and Meihong Wang and Qingqiang Wu},